Indonesian Heritage Society

 Shop and Publications

 The Indonesian Heritage Society produces annual calendars, a wide range of decorative note cards, colorful recycled bags and shawls amongst other great gift ideas, which are available for sale at our library, museum offices and at community bazaars.
-Also available are a multitude of different books - national museum guides and the NEWLY Reprinted and Updated Jakarta Explorer full of ideas on places to visit in this vibrant city.
+Also available are several books - a national museum guide and the Jakarta Explorer full of ideas on places to visit in this vibrant city.